Yuralume

 I am building Yuralume because I want AI characters to feel less like reply boxes and more like people with continuity: they remember, have plans, send messages only when there is a reason, and keep a life outside the chat window.

-The current alpha is intentionally practical.
-I am using lean infrastructure and a hybrid setup to validate demand before committing to heavier cloud costs.
+I'm keeping the build intentionally practical.
+I use lean infrastructure and a hybrid setup to validate demand before committing to heavier cloud costs.
 Expensive media and model-routing features will be productized only after testers show they are genuinely useful.

 What is real now

-Character creation, schedule and story loops, proactive Telegram outreach, and LumeGram memoir demos are already recorded from the alpha.
+Character creation, schedule and story loops, proactive Telegram outreach, and LumeGram memoir are already shown in the demos above.

 Who I need first